Onehunga: Merging with Auckland

 Although the area was a predominantly working-class suburb for much of the 20th century, it has undergone some gentrification since the 1990s.
 In recent times, many of the bungalows of the 1920s (along with the earlier villas) have undergone restoration.
-Secondary schools located conveniently are Onehunga High School, One Tree Hill College and Marcellin College.
+Secondary schools located nearby are Onehunga High School, One Tree Hill College and Marcellin College.
 Some boys also attend St Peter's College.